-During business hours (8:00 A.M. to 5:00 P.M.)
-Police support is assigned at the discretion of the Department of Streets whenever the utility construction will require the closing of a single travel lane or multiple travel lanes.
+During business hours (8:00 A.M. to 3:00 P.M.), Police support is assigned at the discretion of the Department of Streets whenever the utility or roadway construction will require the closing of a single travel lane or multiple travel lanes.
 The Police Department determines the number of Police officers required for the construction project.
-Construction occurring on the sidewalk or in a parking lane will not require Police support.
-Streets that have a roadway width of ten (10) feet or less will not require Police support unless an emergency condition warrants it.
+Construction occurring on the sidewalk or in a parking lane will not require Police support unless the contractor's equipment is expected to disrupt a travel lane on a frequent basis and no flagman is provided.
+Non-arterial roads or streets that have a roadway width of ten (10) feet or less will not require Police support unless an emergency condition warrants it.
 During non-business hours, a Police supervisor will have the discretion to make the determination for Police support.
+The assignment of Traffic Police is to be based upon the Traffic Engineer's determination that Traffic Police are needed to actively direct traffic as a jobsite.
+Terms and conditions required by the Traffic Engineer for the maintenance and protection of traffic shall be annotated on the permit document.
+When no Traffic Police are required the permit document shall clearly indicate that such a determination has been made.